Getting support from groups and peers

 If you want to make positive changes in your life, support and guidance from other people can make a big difference to your journey.

-At our services, you can get peer support from groups and from peer mentors.
+At our services, you can get peer support from groups and from volunteers with lived experience.

-Our peer mentors use their own experiences to help others.
+Our volunteers use their own experiences to help others.
 Many of them have been in recovery themselves, or have used one of our services in the past.
 Others might have helped a loved one in a similar situation.
-Volunteering as a peer mentor is a way for people to achieve their own goals, and to give something back by helping others.
+Volunteering is a way for many people to achieve their own goals, and to give something back by helping others.

 Lots of people don’t know what to expect when they first decide to get help.
 Having someone you can speak to who understands what you might be thinking or feeling can help you to know you’ve made the right choice.